INDIVIDUAL ATHLETE ELIGIBILITY AND EVENT ENTRY INSTRUCTIONS

 Per UCI regulations, the downhill (DHI) and cross-country (XCO) UCI World Cups are competitions limited to athletes meeting one of the following criteria.
 You also must have a valid international license and be a U.S. citizen to enter through USA Cycling.

-XCO riders must have a minimum of 20 UCI points and DHI riders must have a minimum of 40 UCI points in the UCI individual reference ranking by the posted date in the “Entry Ranking” column of the world cups online registration deadline document found on the UCI Mountain Bike website.
+Riders must have the following point minimums in the UCI individual reference ranking by the posted date in the “Entry Ranking” column of the world cups online registration deadline document found on the UCI Mountain Bike website.

 It is the rider’s responsibility to verify on the UCI website that they have the required UCI points prior to entering.